-- in an area where the disease is not known to be present, a patient aged 5 years or more develops severe dehydration or dies from acute watery diarrhoea;
+- in an area where the disease is not known to be present, a patient aged 5 years or more develops severe dehydration or dies from acute watery diarrhea;

-- in an area where there is a cholera epidemic, a patient aged 5 years or more develops acute watery diarrhoea, with or without vomiting.
+- in an area where there is a cholera epidemic, a patient aged 5 years or more develops acute watery diarrhea, with or without vomiting.

 Cholera Nursing Management and Control

-- Emphasize to mother to continue breastfeed the baby
+- Emphasize to the mother to continue breastfeeding the baby

 - If the baby is exclusively breastfeeding, give ORS or 100 to 200ml clean water in addition to breast milk